oauthstuff/draft-oauth-rar/mainmatter.md

 # Introduction {#Introduction}

-[@!RFC6749] defines the parameter `scope` that allows OAuth clients to specify the expected scope, i.e. the permission, of an access token.
+The OAuth 2.0 authorization framework [@!RFC6749] defines the parameter `scope` that allows OAuth clients to specify the expected scope, i.e., the permission, of an access token.
-This mechanism is sufficient to implement static scenarios and course grain authorization requests, such as "give me read access to the resource owner's profile" but it's not sufficient to specify fine grained authorization requirements, such as "please let me make a payment with the amount of 45 Euros" or "please give me read access to folder A and write access to file X".
+This mechanism is sufficient to implement static scenarios and coarse-grained authorization requests, such as "give me read access to the resource owner's profile" but it is not sufficient to specify fine-grained authorization requirements, such as "please let me make a payment with the amount of 45 Euros" or "please give me read access to folder A and write access to file X".

-This draft introduces a new parameter `authorization_details` that allows clients to specify their fine grained authorization requirements using the expressiveness of JSON data structures.
+This draft introduces a new parameter `authorization_details` that allows clients to specify their fine-grained authorization requirements using the expressiveness of JSON data structures.

-For example, a request for payment authorization can use a JSON object like this:
+For example, a request for payment authorization can be encoded using a JSON object like this:

 ```JSON
 {